changkon/VAMIX/help/README.md

 Replace Audio
 -------------

-  Must parse video in media player first.
+  Must be playing a video in media player first.

   Choose an audio file to replace by clicking Choose File button under Replace Audio header.
 The selected file path will be shown on the JTextField.